Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: The protocol

 \subsection{Killing a subnet}

-Any validator of a subnet can propose the termination of that subnet, i.e., to \emph{kill} the subnet, by submitting a dedicated command to the \btcProvider module.
-The \btcProvider exposes an RPC method for that.
+Any validator of a subnet can propose the termination of that subnet, i.e., to \emph{kill} the subnet, by submitting a dedicated kill-proposal transaction to Bitcoin via the \btcProvider module.

-The proposal expires after a certain amount of time, defined as number of blocks on the Bitcoin network (currently set to 36 blocks, equivalent to 6 hours when deployed on Bitcoin mainnet).
-The subnet remains active and fully operational, and it accepts stake-change requests and new validators until the kill proposal is accepted.
-Currently, the vote collection for a kill request is performed on Bitcoin, but future versions of \bitcoinIpc will use the subnet for collecting the votes, same as how checkpointing has been implemented.
+The proposal expires after a configurable period, measured in Bitcoin blocks\footnote{See {\Cref{app:implementation-notes}} for the specific value used in the implementation, and for more implementation details.}.
+The subnet remains \emph{\activeSubnet} and fully operational, and it accepts stake-change requests and new validators until the kill proposal is accepted.
+The votes for a kill request can be collected either on Bitcoin or on the subnet, similar to how checkpointing is implemented.

-The kill is accepted when enough validators ($2/3$ of the current collateral of the subnet) vote for it before the proposal expires.
+The proposal is accepted when enough validators ($2/3$ of the current collateral of the subnet) vote for it before it expires.
 When this happens, the subnet is marked as \toBeKilled.
-For a period of time, which we refer to as the \emph{kill delay period}, a subnet that is marked as \toBeKilled remains available to users, but it does not accept stake-change requests or new validators anymore.
+For a period of time, which we refer to as the \emph{kill-delay period}, the subnet remains available to users, but it does not accept stake-change requests or new validators anymore.
 This allows users to withdraw their funds.
-Currently, the length of the kill delay period is set to five subnet checkpoints, that is, the subnet will remain available until it creates and submits five checkpoints.
-Future versions of the software will support longer and configurable values for the kill delay period, specified per subnet at subnet creation time.
+The kill-delay period spans a configurable number of subnet checkpoints (see \Cref{app:implementation-notes}).

-After the kill delay period, the subnet is marked as \killed and the collateral is returned to the validators.
-This is implemented using the \checkpointCommand functionality of \ipc, in the same way as the withdrawal functionality.
-The \opGetTopDownMessages{} method adds to the \checkpointTx one output UTXO for each validator (the \backupAddress of the validator is used for this, as specified when the validator joined the subnet), with the value corresponding to the collateral of the validator.
+After the kill-delay period, the subnet is marked as \killed and the collateral is returned to the validators.
+This is implemented in the same way as the withdrawal functionality.
+One output UTXO of value equal to its collateral is added to the \checkpointTx for each validator (the \backupAddress of the validator is used for this, specified when the validator joined the subnet).